rubymonsters/webapps-for-beginners/source/11-storing_data/05-redirect.md

 code `303` and add a `location` header to the response with the value `http://localhost:4567/monstas` (since we have passed the path `/monstas`, but the `location` header needs a full URL).

+We also want to see the the Welcome message when we post a new name.
+For it to work, we have to redirect to `"/monstas?name=#{@name}"`.

 If you restart the server, go to <a href="http://localhost:4567/monstas">http://localhost:4567/monstas</a>, and submit the form you'll see that your browser will be redirected, and make